cjmont32/jxutil/README.txt

 that has the following characteristics and supporting features:

 1. It should be able to compile on most systems.
+2. It should be nearly standalone, with minimal dependencies, e.g. libc.
-2. Handling of incomplete input: the parser should be able to persist in an incomplete state, and be resumed once more input becomes available.
+3. Handling of incomplete input: the parser should be able to persist in an incomplete state, and be resumed once more input becomes available.
-3. Support for parsing on a separate thread to allow the main thread to continue buffering JSON may reduce the total parsing time.
+4. Support for parsing on a separate thread to allow the main thread to continue buffering JSON may reduce the total parsing time.
-4. The parser should optionally generate a data-structure or issue callbacks, depending on user-preference.
+5. The parser should optionally generate a data-structure or issue callbacks, depending on user-preference.
-5. By default the parser/generator should be strict, but support for optional JSON type extensions that are cool and/or useful should exist, e.g. UTF-8 numeric constants, and Date.
+6. By default the parser/generator should be strict, but support for optional JSON type extensions that are cool and/or useful should exist, e.g. UTF-8 numeric constants, and Date.
-6. The library should support multiple data-sources, such as C-Strings, and UNIX file-descriptors (support for both blocking/ non-blocking modes).
+7. The library should support multiple data-sources, such as C-Strings, and UNIX file-descriptors (support for both blocking/ non-blocking modes).
 And a low-level set of functions should be available to buffer input.